kiewic/PowerBI-WaffleChart/RVisualTutorial/CorrplotScript.md

 # Editing the R Script
-When creating a R Custom Visual, the template "rvisual" creates a file in the root folder of the visual called "script.r".
+When creating a R Powered Custom Visual, the template "rvisual" creates a file in the root folder of the visual called "script.r".
 This file will hold the R script you want to execute to generate the image the user will see.

 In this stage, we will change the default R script to start using the Corrplot package.
-We will use the following introduction to corrplot [introduction](https://cran.r-project.org/web/packages/corrplot/vignettes/corrplot-intro.html)
+We will follow the corrplot [introduction](https://cran.r-project.org/web/packages/corrplot/vignettes/corrplot-intro.html) from cran.r-project.org

 ## Editing the R Script
 Open the "script.r" file and paste the following code: